Offering a horse for sale on the internet (aka “online”) isn’t difficult.

 Register…Don’t Register.
 What’s The Difference?

-- If you do register all you need to do is enter a name, email, and password.
-You'll be done in a moment.
-Then you can return to edit your ad(s) at anytime.
+- If you do register all you need to do is enter a username, email, and password.
+You’ll be done in a moment.
+Then you can begin placing ads, and return to login and edit them anytime.

 - If you do not register you will receive an email with a link to edit your ad.
 Without being able to access the email that has the link you won’t be able to do any editing or deleting.